What it takes to start TRUVADA for PrEP.

 - Liver problems

 - Hepatitis B virus infection.
-Your doctor may test for hepatitis B before prescribing TRUVADA for PrEP
+Your healthcare provider may test for hepatitis B before prescribing TRUVADA for PrEP

 - If you are pregnant or plan to become pregnant

 TRUVADA may interact with other medicines.
-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 Keep a list of your medicines